 The Music Department prides itself on providing outstanding teaching whilst evolving to incorporate new technologies and access to high quality resources.
-We are a highly resourced department which includes our Indonesian Gamelan and Caribbean Steel Pan sets along with two teaching sets of Mac Books with Sibelius 6-7.5, Garage Band and Logic.
+We are a highly resourced department which includes our Indonesian Gamelan and Caribbean Steel Pan sets along with two dedicated teaching sets of Mac Books with Sibelius Ultimate and Garage Band.

-Music lessons during Years 7-9 are taught in mixed ability groups and concentrate on the main elements of music: performance, composition and listening and appraising.
+Music lessons during Years 7 and 8 are taught in mixed ability groups and concentrate on the main elements of performance, composition and listening and appraising.
 A variety of topics are explored which develops students' understanding of music through practical tasks and their skills in performing, composing and listening and appraisal.

-Year 8 Topics: Ground Bass, Gamelan, Minimalism and Open composition
+Year 8 Topics: Structure and Melodies – Binary Form, Haiku, Electronic Dance Music, Minimalism and Open composition

-In GCSE Music, students are required to explore performance and composition as part of their course and will be required to offer the exam board a solo performance, ensemble performance and two compositions.
-Current students' compositions are based on the areas chosen for study (currently we look at Ground Bass from Area of Study 1 and Experimental / Minimalist from Area of Study 2).
-Students commencing the GCSE course in September 2016 will have a composition set by the examining board.
+In Years 10 and 11 students are required to explore performance and composition as part of their course and will be required to offer the exam board a solo performance, ensemble performance and two compositions.
+Students will commence with a free composition developing further ideas from Year 9 and then a briefed composition is set by the examination board during Year 11.

-Students are asked to reflect in the exam on contrasts and dictation apart from the general listening examples based on the studies.
-All students are encouraged to have lessons on their instrument or voice.
-We also expect attendance to extra-curricular activities to support their learning.
-We have a wide extra-curricular programme encouraging students to lead and mentor as well as attend themselves.
+All students are encouraged to have vocal/instrumental lessons and we also expect attendance at extra-curricular activities to support their learning.
+We have a broad extra-curricular programme, where students are given opportunities to lead and mentor younger students, as well as enjoy participating themselves.

 Amery Hill School offer instrumental/vocal lessons for all students wishing to participate.
-The lessons are provided by Hampshire Music Service and are currently offered as individual or group lessons.
+The lessons are provided by Hampshire Music Service and are currently offered as group lessons.
 Instruments offered are:

 Strings - Violin, Viola, Cello and Double Bass